Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --statistics Minimum

-# Publish simple custom metric
+Publish a simple custom metric

 aws cloudwatch put-metric-data \